WGBH-MLA/AAPB2/app/views/override/resources.md

 ### 1. Preservation Consultations

 Do you have specific questions on how to proceed with your preservation efforts?
 AAPB’s Project Manager is just an email or phone call away!
-Contact Casey Davis Kaufman at [Casey_Davis-Kaufman@wgbh.org](mailto:casey_davis-kaufman@wgbh.org).
+Contact Casey Davis at [Casey_Davis@wgbh.org](mailto:casey_davis@wgbh.org).

 ### 2. Archival Management System (AMS)

 Participating organizations have exclusive access to the Archival Management System (AMS), where you can search and access your metadata, export records, watch/listen to your digital files, and download low-res files at [ams.americanarchive.org](http://ams.americanarchive.org).
-Contact Ryn Marchese, AAPB's Engagement and Use Manager, to update or add your organization users at [Ryn_Marchese@wgbh.org](mailto:ryn_marchese@wgbh.org).
+Contact Casey to update or add your organization users.

 ### 3. Customize Your Organization Page on the AAPB Website

 Each organization has a landing page on AAPB’s website, and we encourage adding a logo and org summary to provide more background on your programs!
-Find your page: http://americanarchive.org/participating-orgs Please forward any updates to Ryn.
+Find your page: http://americanarchive.org/participating-orgs Please forward any updates to Miranda Villesvik at [Miranda_Villesvik@wgbh.org](mailto:miranda_villesvik@wgbh.org).

 ### 4. Grant Writing Assistance